kripken/speak.js/README.markdown

 need to build a custom version of speak.js:

  * Bundle the proper language files.
 For french, you need fr_dict and voices/fr.
-   See commented-out code in emscripten.sh.
+   See commented-out code in emscripten.sh and bundle.py
  * Expose those files to the emulated filesystem, in post.js.
 See commented-out code in there as well.
  * Run emscripten.sh to build.